2010 United States House of Representatives elections in Tennessee: District 2

 This district lies in the east central part of the state, based in Knoxville and is largely coextensive with that city's metropolitan area.
 It had been represented by Republican Jimmy Duncan since November, 1988.
-The winner of the GOP primary was all but assured of representing the district in Congress as this was one of the safest seats for the GOP (even safer than the neighboring First District); the GOP or its predecessors had held the seat continuously since prior to the Civil War.
+The GOP or its predecessors had held the seat continuously since prior to the Civil War.
+It had been represented by Republican Jimmy Duncan since November 1988.
+Duncan won re-election in a landslide, carrying every county with over 80% of the vote.